MontagueM/Phonon/README.md

 * Phonon will freeze for a bit after that to generate content manifest which is a one-time-per-update thing.
 * After some time it should populate the left bar with a list of packages which can be selected to show their dynamics.
 * Exporting can be done by using the Export button on the menu bar.
-* Using the Up and Down arrow keys will move to the next/previous dynamic in the list. #Kind of buggy, going to previous will require 2 presses only for that current item
+* Using the Up and Down arrow keys will move to the next/previous dynamic in the list.

 ## Selecting versions
   Clicking the "Version" tab will allow you to switch between Destiny 1, Destiny 2 Beyond light and Pre-Beyond Light